 This annual report consists of a series of financial statements and notes to those statements.
-These statements are organized so the reader can understand School District as a financial whole, or as an entire operating entity.
+These statements are organized so the reader can understand the School District as a financial whole, or as an entire operating entity.

 The Statement of Net Position and Statement of Activities provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a long-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the School District's most significant funds with all other non-major funds, if any, presented in total in one column.
-In the case of the School District, the general fund is by far the most significant fund.
+In the case of the School District, the general fund, capital projects fund and debt service fund are the significant funds.